xari/xari-dev/content/blog/data-wrangling-with-js/index.md

 <div class="call-out-indigo">

-This is the first post in a series.
+This is the first post in a series about data wrangling and visualisation with JavaScript.
-We'll first examine the step-by-step process of surfacing and unnesting the names of the hops that Brewdog uses in its beer, and as we progress we'll develop a pattern that can combine multiple array permutations into a single step.
+It's audience is web developers that want to expand their toolkit with a few versitle tools; namely D3.js, and functional patterns for working with arrays.

+You can find the other posts in this series at the links below.

 - [Pt.
 I — Unnesting Arrays](../unnesting-arrays)
 - [Pt.
 II — Reducing Arrays](../reducing-arrays)